 Walk-up tickets are distributed on a first-come, first-served basis and are given out only for the next tour time slot, so you won’t be able to grab tickets for later in the day.

 (Option 4) – Join us on our Capitol Hill Tour.

 This is our walking tour of the Capitol Building campus that visits the Library of Congress and ends with timed tickets for a tour with a docent of the Capitol Visitor Center.

-The Capitol Visitor Center is open Monday – Saturday from 8:30 am to 4:30 pm, except for Thanksgiving, Christmas and New Year’s Day.
+One way to visit the U.S. Capitol Building without a tour is to stop in at The Capitol Visitor Center, which is open Monday – Saturday from 8:30 am to 4:30 pm, except for Thanksgiving, Christmas and New Year’s Day.

 There are occasions that the building is closed for special events or security reasons!
 These sometimes happen on short notice.

 Depending on what you want to see, expect to spend at least 90 minutes to get through security and complete the tour and an additional 30 – 60 minutes to visit one of the voting chambers.

 Add an additional 30 – 60 minutes if you want to spend some time in Emancipation Hall (see highlights).